Latest

 UN Ghana Annual Results Report 2023

 In response to multifaceted development challenges, in 2023 the United Nations Country Team in Ghana, under the leadership of the Resident Coordinator, embarked on several strategic initiatives across key development areas.
 These ranged from supporting food systems transformation, driving digital transformation, enhancing educational reforms, strengthening peace and security frameworks, addressing climate change impacts, to advancing urbanization efforts and humanitarian preparedness and response.
-Our collective efforts aimed not only at addressing immediate concerns but also at laying the groundwork for long-term sustainable development, fully integrating the principle of Leaving No One Behind.
+Our collective efforts aimed not only at addressing immediate concerns but also at laying the groundwork for long-term sustainable development, fully integrating the principle of Leaving No One Behind., filtered_html

 1 of 3